 A student relationship management system will support coordinated and tailored engagement with potential students, as well as track specific touchpoints with current students.
 The initial launch encompasses Graduate and Professional Admissions, Undergraduate Admissions and Buckeye Link.
 A later release will extend functionality to additional areas in the Office of Student Academic Success.

 Workday is a configurable, cloud-based system that will serve as Ohio State’s core system for finance, supply chain, human resources, payroll and student information.
 A single, shared system for these operations will provide a clearer picture of university business to champion strategic decision-making.
-The Workday implementation will take place through five releases, with the first release beginning in June, 2020.
+The Workday implementation will take place through five releases, with the first release happening in the January 2021 timeframe.

 Buckeye Buy - January 2021